xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.MERGE**?(source\_file)

-Source\_file    is the name of the book and sheet from which you want to merge scenarios onto the active sheet.
+Source\_file&nbsp;&nbsp;&nbsp;&nbsp;is the name of the book and sheet from which you want to merge scenarios onto the active sheet.

 **Related Function**

-SCENARIO.GET   Returns the specified information about the scenarios defined on your worksheet
+SCENARIO.GET&nbsp;&nbsp;&nbsp;Returns the specified information about the scenarios defined on your worksheet

 Return to [top](#Q)